 Step 4: Make an Aloe Vera Toner

-To create an inexpensive Aloe vera toner, mix 2/3 cup distilled water with 1/3 cup Aloe vera gel.
+To create an inexpensive toner, mix 2/3 cup distilled water with 1/3 cup aloe vera gel.
 Pour into a clean, airtight bottle and refrigerate.
 Shake the bottle well and apply the toner to your face with a cotton ball or pad.

-In addition to skin care, Aloe vera provides a wealth of healthful properties when used topically or internally.
-They include:
+In addition to skincare, aloe provides a wealth of healthful properties when used topically or internally.
+These include:

-Whether you choose commercially available Aloe vera, or grow it in your own home, it can be an inexpensive, effective and handy addition to your medicine chest.
+Whether you choose to buy aloe vera or grow it in your own home, the plant can be an inexpensive, effective and handy addition to your medicine chest.